Monday, 17 February 2025

 There are at least three different spellings of the title.
 Bert Jansch recorded it as “Angie” on his 1965 self-titled debut LP and his version is arguably even more well-known and influential than Davy’s original.
 Bert cleverly added a verse of Nat Adderley’s “Work Song” to his arrangement, a tune Davy had been performing onstage since his earliest days.
 A previously unreleased 1961 version of “Work Song” recorded live in Edinburgh can be found here on Disc One (see also Disc Eight).

-Following the year he spent kicking around the London folk clubs, Paul Simon cemented the tune’s immortality worldwide when he recorded it as “Anji” on the 1966 Simon & Garfunkel album Sounds of Silence.
+Following the year he spent kicking around the London folk clubs, Paul Simon cemented the tune’s worldwide fame when he recorded it as “Anji” on the 1966 Simon & Garfunkel album Sounds of Silence.
 Back home, Stan Webb’s blues boomers Chicken Shack also called it “Anji” for their perfunctory electric version on the 1969 LP 100 Ton Chicken.

 Starting life on the 1963 Topic EP ¾ AD shared with Alexis Korner, “Angi” fittingly, leads off this magnificent and lovingly compiled box set.
 Comprising eight CDs, it claims to feature Davy’s complete 60s recordings.
 That adds up to an impressive 162 tracks in all, a healthy number of which are rare and / or previously unreleased.